 - Fifty percent of the permits for each limited-entry hunting unit are reserved for applicants who have the greatest number of bonus points. - You receive a random drawing number for your current cougar application and a random drawing number for every cougar bonus point you have.
 Your lowest random number is then used in the drawing.
 (The lower your number, the better your chance at drawing a permit.)

 If you draw a cougar limited-entry permit-or obtain a remaining limited-entry permit-you lose any bonus points you've accumulated.
-You'll start earning bonus points accumulated.
-You if start earning bonus points again the next time you're eligible to apply for a cougar limited-entry permit and are unsuccessful in that year's drawing.
+You'll start earning bonus points again the next time you're eligible to apply for a cougar limited-entry permit and are unsuccessful in that year's drawing.

-You will not lose your bonus points if you obtain a conservation permit, harvest-objective permit or cougar-control permit.
+You will not lose your bonus points if you obtain a conservation permit, harvest-objective permit or spot-and-stalk permit.